lexibank/tlopo/out/vol1/chapter7.md

 Those writers who have drawn conclusions about the nature of early Austronesian sailing craft and navigation have generally relied on the 'typological comparative method' of historical reconstruction.
 The typological method is a theory of structural types, making assumptions about how structural features are linked in systems, what kinds of changes are possible or likely, which types are logically prior to others, etc. The kinds of historical inferences this method can give, when applied to a range of contemporary systems, are probabilistic ones: for example, the inference that type X is more likely to have given rise to type Y than vice versa.
 The typological method is often allied to a distributional one.
 The assumption is that one can infer much about the antiquity of a given structural type or feature from its geographic distribution.
 For instance, the observation that a certain complex of cultural features is found among widely scattered peoples speaking related languages can be taken as evidence that the complex was present in a common ancestral culture.
 On the other hand, if such a complex has a more restricted but continuous geographic distribution it is likely to have been an innovation that diffused over this region after the dispersal of the ancestral population.

-In his Sailing Craft of Indonesia Adrian [Horridge](../references.md#source-Horridge1986) ([1986](../references.md#source-Horridge1986):2-3) employs a distributional argument when he writes:
+In his _Sailing Craft of Indonesia_ Adrian [Horridge](../references.md#source-Horridge1986) ([1986](../references.md#source-Horridge1986):2-3) employs a distributional argument when he writes:

-> The very wide distribution of their homogeneous cultural heritage shows that [the ancestral Malayo-Polynesians][^4] had an excellent knowledge of outrigger canoes for transporting flre, family, pigs, chickens and dogs, not to mention dozens of useful plants, by sea.
+> The very wide distribution of their homogeneous cultural heritage shows that [the ancestral Malayo-Polynesians][^4] had an excellent knowledge of outrigger canoes for transporting fire, family, pigs, chickens and dogs, not to mention dozens of useful plants, by sea.

 Other passages in the same book present some fairly detailed conclusions about the design of the vessels.
-These are based partly on the logic of technology -what is possible and what is likely in the development of techniques, given certain equipment and natural resources, engineering knowledge, navigational knowledge, climatic conditions, etc. - and partly on distributional grounds.
+These are based partly on the logic of technology - what is possible and what is likely in the development of techniques, given certain equipment and natural resources, engineering knowledge, navigational knowledge, climatic conditions, etc. - and partly on distributional grounds.

 <a id="p-175"></a>